ioriomauro/healmydocker/README.md

 To use this project you'll need an already installed and running docker daemon.
 Please refer to [GetDocker][7] for all the instructions.

+Latest stable release files can be downloaded from GitHub.
+For instance the latest docker-compose is available here: [Latest docker-compose file][9].

 ## Configuration